-- Group role attribute-The attribute that contains the full name of the group.
-For example, cn. - Allow nested group search-The system searches all the nodes under the group search base. - 8 From the LDAP Groups to MVE Role Mapping section, enter the names of the LDAP groups that correspond to the MVE roles.
+- Group role attribute-Type the LDAP attribute for the full name of the group.
+An LDAP attribute has a specific meaning and defines a mapping between the attribute and a field name.
+For example, the LDAP attribute cn is associated with the Full Name field.
+The LDAP attribute commonname is also mapped to the Full Name field.
+Generally, this attribute should be left to the default value of cn. - Allow nested group search-The system searches all the nodes under the group search base. - 8 From the LDAP Groups to MVE Role Mapping section, type the names of the LDAP groups that correspond to the MVE roles.

-- For more information, see "Understanding user roles" on page 19. - You can assign one LDAP group to multiple MVE roles.
-You can also type more than one LDAP group in a role field, using the vertical bar character () to separate multiple groups.
-For example, if you want to include the admin and the assets groups for the Admin role, then type admin assets in the LDAP groups for Admin role field. - If you want to use only the Admin role and not the other MVE roles, then leave the fields blank. - 9 Click Save Changes.
+- For more information, see "Understanding user roles" on page 23. - You can assign one LDAP group to multiple MVE roles.
+You can also type more than one LDAP group in a role field, using the vertical bar character (|) to separate multiple groups.
+For example, if you want to include the admin and assets groups for the Admin role, then type admin | assets in the LDAP groups for Admin role field. - If you want to use only the Admin role and not the other MVE roles, then leave the fields blank. - 9 Click Save Changes.